NynsenFaber/LDP_hierarchical_mechanism/README.md

 With the `compute_attributes` method, all the frequency oracles are used to estimate the tree attributes.
 The tree attributes are the number of users in each node of the tree.
 The frequency protocol is deleted after the computation of the attributes.

 The `post_process` method is used to apply the post-processing step of the hierarchical mechanism.
 The post-processing step is used to improve the accuracy of the mechanism.
-The post-processing step is applied by default.

 Post-processing applies the Hierarchial Mechanism proposed by Hay et al. in
 > M. Hay, V. Rastogi, G. Miklau, and D. Suciu.
 Boosting the